EOSIO/eos/docs/02_cleos/03_command-reference/set/set-action-permission.md

 #         eosio <= eosio::linkauth              {"account":"bob","code":"scontract1","type":"bye","requirement":"customp2"}
 ```

-3. To remove the customp1 permission from the _hi_ action
+3. To remove the customp1 permission from the _hi_ action:

 ```shell
 cleos set action permission bob scontract1 hi NULL -p bob@active
 ```

 **Where**
 * `bob` = The name of the account to link the custom permission authority.
 * `scontract1`= The name of the account which owns the smart contract.